-ISC BIND 9 compiles and runs on a large number of Unix-like operating systems and on Microsoft Windows Server 2012 R2, 2016, and Windows 10.
+ISC BIND 9 compiles and runs on many Unix-like operating systems and on Microsoft Windows Server 2012 R2, 2016, and Windows 10.
 For an up-to-date list of supported systems, see the PLATFORMS.md file in the top-level directory of the BIND 9 source distribution.